HackYourAssignment/databases-Cohort53/Week2/LESSONPLAN.md

 1. Guess the output of the following query.
    `SELECT count(*) FROM employees, departments, projects;`

-2. Print the sum of salary of all employees that work in "Sales" department and work on "Jazz" project.
+2. Print the sum of salary of all employees that work in 'Sales' department and work on 'Jazz' project.

 #### Essence

-> When we use a comma (,) after the FROM clause of MySQL, it gives you the vector product of two tables.
+> When we use a comma (,) after the FROM clause of PostgreSQL, it gives you the vector product of two tables.

-> In MySQL, there is no difference between
+> In PostgreSQL, there is no difference between
 > (1) An INNER JOIN with columns-matching condition after ON and
 > (2) The join using a comma (,) between tables and where clause with condition for columns-matching.